 How To Avoid Snakes While Hiking

 Your safety while on the trails starts with you.
 This should not be too hard when you are hiking in snake country.
+Just know what to do if you see a poisonous snake.

 You see, on the food chain, human beings are quite far away when it comes to snakes, well, unless you encounter a hungry anaconda in the Amazons.